XsidX/math-magicians/README.md

 > "Math magicians" is a website for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to:

-- Make simple calculations.
+- Make simple arithmetic calculations(+, -, /, *).
-- Read a random math-related quote.
+- Preview a history of the recently executed calculations.
+- Make a number of mathematical conversions(Area, Mass, Length, Volume, Temperature, Speed, Time, Discount, BMI, Data).

 ## Built With

 - React(Create React App)
 - Tailwindcss
+- Framer Motion

 ## Live Demo
 [Here](https://math-magicians-sid.netlify.app/home) is a link to the live demo